privacyidea/privacyidea/doc/eventhandler/requestmangler.rst

 This way privacyIDEA can change the data that is processed within the request.

 Usually this handler is used in the **pre** location.
-However there might be occasions when you want to modify paramters only *before* passing them to the next handler.
+However there might be occasions when you want to modify parameters only *before* passing them to the next **post** handler.
 In this case you can also use the RequestMangler handler in the **post** location.

 Possible Actions
 ~~~~~~~~~~~~~~~~